 This post may contains affiliate links.
 I can make a small commission if you make a purchase through these links at no extra cost to you.
 This commission helps me maintain my website

-How do you feel after so many weeks, months in the lockdown?
+How do you feel after so many weeks, and months in lockdown?
 Do you still feel inspired or a bit down?
-I feel a bit tired and with a lack of inspiration.
-We went through big changes lately, after settling down with our current situation and life I feel a bit down, and need a break.
-It was the same with today post, I thought I will skip it as I had not much to tell you and inspire you with.
+I feel a bit tired and lack inspiration.
+We went through big changes lately, and after settling down with our current situation and life I feel a bit down and need a break.
+It was the same with today’s post, I thought I will skip it as I had not much to tell you and inspire you with.
 But then I read something that gave me a little kick.
-Most of the time I prepare outfits, what I think suits all kinds of climate, but as summer is approaching and many of you live in the hot climate countries I felt I would like to give you a bit of inspiration for that kind of condition and create a capsule wardrobe for hot climate.
+Most of the time I prepare outfits, that I think suits all kinds of climate, but as summer is approaching and many of you live in the hot climate countries I felt I would like to give you a bit of inspiration for that kind of condition and create a capsule wardrobe for hot climate.
 And if we’ll be able to travel this year, we can also take it as a travel list to hot climate destinations.

 Capsule Wardrobe For Hot Climate

 Summer, sea, and sand!
 These are the things so many people dream of all year long.
 For some of you, however, these ideals are just a part of an everyday routine in a climate that is much too hot to bear.
 So when one is running from one thing to another throughout the day with little or no time to hit the beach, what’s the best way for them to look good, and still feel comfortable and cool?
 The secret lies in the shape and material of certain clothing options you can choose from.
 You won’t feel great rocking that skin-tight polyester top when you can step out in a chic summer dress instead!
 Let’s have a look at how I would build my hot climate capsule wardrobe.